Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Appendix. List of s

 In \autoref{table:11expl} (see also \autoref{table:11}) we list representatives $\nu$ of the $11$ algebraic conjugacy classes of automorphisms in $\O(\Lambda)\cong\Co_0$ that the $70$ \gdh{}s project to.
-For all cycle shapes but $2^36^3$ these classes have representatives in $M_{24}$, allowing us to write them as permutations of the coordinates $\Omega$ of $\R^{24}$.
+For all cycle shapes but $2^36^3$ these classes have representatives in $\operatorname{M}_{24}$, allowing us to write them as permutations of the coordinates $\Omega$ of $\R^{24}$.
 We list particularly nice representatives, partly taken from \cite{Gri98b}, (5.38) and \cite{CS99}, Chapter~11.
 The cycle shape $2^36^3$ may be realised as a signed permutation.
-In \autoref{table:11expl} arrows between solid nodes denote proper permutations and an arrow ending in a hollow node indicates a minus sign at the corresponding entry of the permutation matrix.
+In \autoref{table:11expl} arrows denote permutations of the corresponding coordinates and a hollow node indicates a sign change.

-In \autoref{table:70expl}, for each automorphism $\nu\in\O(\Lambda)$ in \autoref{table:11expl} (separated by a horizontal line), we list elements $h\in\Lambda_\C$ such that $g=\hat{\nu}\sigma_h\in\Aut(V_\Lambda)$ are \gdh{}s, amounting to a total of $70$ \gdh{}s.
+In \autoref{table:70expl}, for each automorphism $\nu\in\O(\Lambda)$ in \autoref{table:11expl} (separated by a horizontal line), we list elements $h\in\Lambda_\C$ such that $g=\phi_{\eta}(\nu)\sigma_h\in\Aut(V_\Lambda)$ are \gdh{}s, amounting to a total of $70$ \gdh{}s.
 To improve legibility the least common denominator of $h$ is factored out and written under the vector.
 The first $23$ entries are representatives of the classes of deep holes of $\Lambda$ as they are given in \cite{CPS82}.